You can learn more about this git repository by cloning it like this:

 ssc example.com cat pets.json -- ["Polly the parrot", "Dolly the sheep", "Ginger the duck"]

 This is much like how you could read the contents of a file on another computer using ssh.
-The command is nearly identical, just with "ssc" in place of "ssh".
+The command is nearly identical for simple read operations, just with "ssc" in place of "ssh".

 And now let's look at a particular pet.
 Spaces are fine, we just put quotes around them.